kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 - Generating Resource Config for Resources with data frequently populated from other sources - ConfigMap and Secret
 - Performing common cross-cutting transformations intended to be applied across Resource Configs - e.g. name prefixing / suffixing, labeling, annotating, namespacing, imageTag setting.
 - Performing flexible targeted transformations intended to be applied to specific Resource Configs - e.g. strategic patch, json patch
-- Composing and layering Resource Config and schema-aware transformations
+- Composing and layering Resource Config with schema-aware transformations
-- Facilitating rolling updates to Resources such as ConfigMaps and Secrets
+- Facilitating rolling updates to Resources such as ConfigMaps and Secrets via Resource Config transformations
 - Facilitating creation of Resources that require the creation to be ordered - e.g. namespaces, crds

 ### Non-Goals